Ignite-Laboratories/Enigmaneering/enigma2/E2S0 - Data Indexes.md

 There is another feature an index visualization affords us: highlighting binary's _symmetry._  Let's look at the nibble index again, but this time mark the mid and quarter reflection points.
-These represent points _between_ values where the data above and below is a perfect mirror of each other, until the next major reflection point.
+These represent points _between_ values where the data above and below is a perfect mirror of each other, until the next larger reflection point -

     Reflection Points of a Nibble Index: